LeandroKoshoji/quizApp/README.md

 </br>

 <p align="center">

-**Note**: I made this quiz to only measure my progress with Vanilla JS!
+Note: I made this quiz to only measure my progress with Vanilla JS!
 </p>